 A 10% strengthening of RM against the following currencies at the end of the reporting period would have increased/(decreased) equity and post-tax profit or loss by the amounts shown below.
 This analysis is based on foreign currency exchange rate variances that the Group considered to be reasonable possible at the end of the reporting period.
 This analysis assumes that all other variables, in particular interest rates, remained constant and ignores any impact of forecasted transactions.

-- c) Financial risk management (Cont'd.) - iii) Market risk (Cont'd.)
+- c) Financial risk management (continued) - iii) Market risk (continued)

-Currency risk (Cont'd.)
+Currency risk (continued)